 C. Material accounting policies

-A summary of the Material accounting policies applied in the preparation of the financial statements are as given below.
+A summary of the material accounting policies applied in the preparation of the financial statements are as given below.
 These accounting policies have been applied consistently to all periods presented in the financial statements.

 1. Current and non-current classification

 The Company presents assets and liabilities in the balance sheet based on current/non-current classification.
+An asset is current when it is:

 • Expected to be realized or intended to sold or consumed in normal operating cycle;